isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 Use of Personal Learning Devices (PLDs) in School
 -------------------------------------------------

-Students are expected to comply with the school’s policy and rules concerning the use of PLDs as stated in the SMSS PLD Handbook ([https://go.gov.sg/smsspldhandbook](https://go.gov.sg/smsspldhandbook)).
+Students are expected to comply with the school’s policy and rules concerning the use of PLDs as stated in the SMS(S) PLD Handbook ([https://go.gov.sg/smsspldhandbook](https://go.gov.sg/smsspldhandbook)).